 This seems to have already answered the question: what is your most important archaeological experiment?

-I hear the word ‘effort’: how much work does one accept to check hypotheses?With all the preparations and the work following form the experiments themselves, the cremation experiments surely cost the largest effort and the conclusions reached further than in any other experiment I did.
+With all the preparations and the work following form the experiments themselves, the cremation experiments surely cost the largest effort and the conclusions reached further than in any other experiment I did.
 However, the keyword ‘effort’ makes me especially turn back to the construction of the ‘Stroke-Ornamented Pottery Culture’ circular palisaded enclosure.
 Over the years 2001 – 2002 we processed about 2,700 posts in order to place them into palisade rings as it fitted with the original find.
 This way we could determine the effort needed to build up such a construction.
 We realised that the preparatory work were much more intensive than the actual construction and probably this was the result of a tough organisation of the work.

 This experimental archaeological centre in Mansfeld was a source of interest for the former archaeological director of LDA.
 We had two clearly separate areas: the scientific experiments were under my management and the museum education by a specialist in that field.
 When there was a change of management, priorities also changed.
 The centre was not that well established to survive this change in structure and was closed.
-This meant for me that I had to leave institutionalised experimental archaeology and take up challenges in the world.
+This meant for me that I had to leave institutionalised experimental archaeology and take up challenges in the excavation world.

 They are scientific research centres and have, from an archaeological point of view, a chance.
 However they exist in dependence of finances.
 There is the breaking point.
 If I think of the economic trends I should rather answer the question with a “no” or if there is a private sponsor…

 Because I am still a bit involved, I can see new museums and a few new scientific centres time and again.
 There seems to be a need for those at present.
 The big advantage of both experimental archaeology and the museum education practice is the involvement of all senses, this in contrast to most offers in this digital networked era.
 The interest in an impartation where one can participate as well in a haptic way is large.
 Interestingly I always had three times as many participants in seminars that included a practical part in contrast to those with only papers presented!

 In general they are not – here is where commerce works the wrong way around when it, for example, dictates too much about the themes and contents of what is presented.
 This also depends on who is running it.
 For these last questions there are always tough discussions between scientists and the hobby people, who of course are of vital importance to the parks, but who don’t want to get everything they do in their free time dictated by somebody else.
 This is a wide field where the rational scientist is not a welcome guest.
 But at the other hand there are also better and approved examples: Lejre (Denmark), Eindhoven (the Netherlands), Biskupin (Poland) and so on.

-Experimental archaeology is a that attempts to test in practice those theories that emerged from the writing tables and ex cathedra proclaimed opinions – often with surprising results!
-It enables students to convert theoretic knowledge into practice and this way offers them an indispensable for their professional career.
+Experimental archaeology is a method that attempts to test in practice those theories that emerged from the writing tables and ex cathedra proclaimed opinions – often with surprising results!
+It enables students to convert theoretic knowledge into practice and this way offers them an indispensable tool for their professional career.
 I like to encourage all prospective archaeologists to remain eager to learn because there is so much we still can question!